Convex billiards on convex spheres: Kupka--Smale properties for convex billiards

 In the previous part of this section, we fix the regularity $r\ge 2$ and use the notation $\cU_n$.
-Now we switch to $\cU_n^r$ to indicate the dependence of $\cU_n$ on $r$.
+Now we switch to $\cU_n^r$ to indicate the dependence of $\cU_n$ on the regularity $r$.
 Let $\cR^r=\bigcap_{n\ge 2}\cU_n^r$.
-A periodic point is said to be {\it elementary}, if it is either hyperbolic, or elliptic with irrational rotation number. \begin{thm} There exists a residual subset $\cR^r$ of $\Upsilon^r(S^2,g)$, such that for each $\Gamma\in\cR^r$, every periodic point of the billiard map induced on $\Gamma$ is elementary. \end{thm} \begin{remark} The proof of Theorem \ref{KS1} among the abstract space $\mathrm{Diff}^r_\mu(M)$ was given in \cite{Rob70}.
+Recall that a periodic point is said to be {\it elementary}, if it is either hyperbolic, or elliptic with irrational rotation number.
+Then we have \begin{them} There exists a residual subset $\cR^r$ of $\Upsilon^r(S^2,g)$, such that for each $\Gamma\in\cR^r$, every periodic point of the billiard map induced on $\Gamma$ is elementary. \end{them} \begin{remark} The proof of Theorem \ref{KS1} among the abstract space $\mathrm{Diff}^r_\mu(M)$ was given in \cite{Rob70}.
 Robinson's proof is based on some version of transversality theorem.
 The proof using Parametric Transversality Theorem was given later in his book \cite{Rob95}.
 Generally speaking, the transversality result applies if the perturbation space is rich enough.
-This richness is not that obvious in the study of dynamical billiards, since the perturbations of the billiard map $F$ can only be made via deformations of the billiard table $Q$. \end{remark}
+This is the difficult part in the study of dynamical billiards, since the perturbations of the billiard map $F$ can only be made via deformations of the billiard table $\Gamma$. \end{remark}